Code4SA/newsroom-stories/_posts/2016-07-17-child-mortality.md

 <figure>
 	<img src="/newsroom-stories/img/stories/20160717/kids-2.jpg" alt="CAUGHT IN THE CROSSFIRE: Ten-year-old Matthew, right, who attends school in the Manenberg area, has been caught in gang crossfire four times.
 He has avoided being shot, but fears for his life.
 PHOTO: DANIELA Q LÉPIZ" title="CAUGHT IN THE CROSSFIRE" />
-	<figcaption><strong>CAUGHT IN THE CROSSFIRE</strong>: Ten-year-old Matthew, right, who attends school in the Manenberg area, has been caught in gang crossfire four times.
-He has avoided being shot, but fears for his life. <strong>PHOTO: DANIELA Q LÉPIZ</strong></figcaption>
+	<figcaption>CAUGHT IN THE CROSSFIRE: Ten-year-old Matthew, right, who attends school in the Manenberg area, has been caught in gang crossfire four times.
+He has avoided being shot, but fears for his life.
+PHOTO: DANIELA Q LÉPIZ</figcaption>
 </figure>

 <span class="dropcap">O</span>vercoming the difficulties of maths, science and languages is not the only challenge pupils face when they go to school each day.